-Before the advent of cloud computing, a business would painstakingly build their IT shop.
+Before the advent of cloud computing, a business would painstakingly build their software entirely in a development shop.
 They would invest in all of the above.
 That meant a high entry barrier to the world of enterprise computing.
 With cloud computing, entrepreneurs can now consume cloud computing services from cloud providers.

-They don’t need to make an upfront investment in IT infrastructure.
-They can pay for the services they consume, moreover, they can pay more if their business grows and they need computing resources at a larger scale.
+They don’t need to make an upfront investment in infrastructure.
+They can access a complete development environment via the cloud and only pay for the services they consume, moreover, they can pay more if their startup or business grows and they need computing resources at a larger scale.

 The different cloud computing models vary based on what they offer.
 At one and of the spectrum, entrepreneurs might want only infrastructure, networking, server, storage, etc. This is ‘Infrastructure as a Service’ (IaaS).

 At the other end of the spectrum, entire functional software products could be delivered over the Internet, and the consumer needn’t even install anything.
 This is ‘Software as a Service’ (SaaS).
 Read more about these models in “SaaS, PaaS, And IaaS: understanding the three cloud computing service models”.